Soccer-Captain Sergio Ramos left out of Spain squad for Euro 2020 | Sports-Games

 "I've not included Ramos because he's not been able to play much this season, especially since January he's not been fit enough, and at times not even training with the group at his club," Enrique, who named 24 players in the 26 spots available, told a news conference.
 "It wasn't easy, but I called him last night (Sunday) and we had a difficult and tough conversation.
 I feel bad as he's a player who has always been at the top level and has a future with the national team.

-Athletic Bilbao defender Inigo Martinez said on social media he had asked to be left out of the squad to due "not being physically or mentally at the level required" for selection.
-There was a surprise recall for Chelsea defender Cesar Azpilicueta, who won the last of his 25 caps in 2018, and Atletico midfielder Marcos Llorente was included as a full-back in the squad list.
+The closest they have come previously to not being represented by Spain was at the 1950 World Cup, when just one Real squad member - Luis Molowny - was called up.
+Athletic Bilbao defender Inigo Martinez said on social media he had asked to be left out of the squad due to "not being physically or mentally at the level required" for selection.

-Premier League duo Thiago Alcantara and Rodrigo were included amongst the midfielders, alongside Sergio Busquets, Koke, Fabian Ruiz and 18-year-old Pedri.
-Wolves forward Adama Traore and Paris St Germain's Pablo Sarabia were surprise inclusions as forwards ahead of Celta Vigo's Iago Aspas, the second-highest Spanish goalscorer in La Liga this season.

-Euro 2020, which has been delayed by a year due to the COVID-19 pandemic, starts on June 11.
-Spain, who face Portugal and Lithuania in friendlies at the start of next month, are in Group E alongside Sweden, Slovakia and Poland.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)